The Threat Landscape

 | Passport scan | $10-50 |

-Criminals buy and sell this data on dark web marketplaces.
-Your stolen data might be sold to multiple buyers.
+This data is bought and sold on dark web marketplaces.
+Your record may be sold many times to many buyers.

 Data Breaches